-Whether you’re packing for travel or a particular adventure, there’s always one baffling question: “which jacket should I pack?”
+Whether you’re packing for travel or a particular adventure, there’s always one baffling question: “which travel jacket should I pack with me?”

-We’ve all been there, trying to think of all the situations we might need one and wishing there was one jacket that satisfied them all!
+The thing is…we’ve all been there- trying to think of all the situations we might need one and wishing there was one jacket that satisfied them all!
 Unfortunately, there isn’t one magical travel jacket that could answer this much-asked question, so the next best thing to do is to think about what its main use will be.

 The main factors to keep in mind are comfort, durability, and performance.
 If a jacket has these, then you’re pretty much set for anything.

 To help find the best travel jacket for you, we’ve picked the best jackets for both women and men in a variety of categories.